“Now this is eternal life, that they should know you, the only true God, and the one whom you sent, Jesus Christ” (Jn 17:3).

 We often first experience this joy, this closeness to God when we experience love exchanged between ourselves and another.
 Even a love that begins in infatuation is a drawing out of ourselves toward another.
 The hope is that this love matures and develops into a friendship.

 Our first experience of developing relationships is in our families.
-None of us are perfect, so none of us have had perfect experiences of family life.
+None of us are perfect, so none of us have had a perfect family life.
 Familial relationships develop in a similar fashion as listed above.
 We all go through ups and downs.
 The more that we can be present to one another, support one another, communicate and love one another, the more likely our familial relationships and friendships will grow.